 This medication is an immunosuppressant, prescribed for prevention of organ rejection.

 When it is not to be taken (Contraindications): ♦Contraindicated to pregnant women and patients with known hypersensitivity.

 Category D :

-Category D :There is positive evidence of human fetal risk based on adverse reaction data, but potential benefits may warrant use of the drug in pregnant women despite potential risks.
+There is an evidence of fetal risk based on adverse reaction data, but potential benefits may allow the drug to be used in pregnant women despite risks.

-Dosage & When it is to be taken :
+Dosage & When it is to be taken (Indications):

 Adult: Oral- The recommended dose is 1gm to 2gm twice daily.

 It comes as a tablet, capsule and suspension to take by mouth, on an empty stomach.

 • Caution should be exercised in patients with history of cancer, kidney or liver disease, stomach problems, genetic disorders, any allergy, immunity problem, who are taking other medications, recent vaccination, elderly, children, during pregnancy and breastfeeding.

 It may cause dizziness, drowsiness or blurred vision, do not drive a car or operate machinery while taking this medication.